scottzach1/Project-Beans/architecture_design/architecture-design.md

 ## 5. Development Schedule

-_For each subsection, make clear what (if anything) has changed from the requirements document._ If unchanged, these sections should be copied over from the requirements document, not simply cross-referenced.
+> _For each subsection, make clear what (if anything) has changed from
+> the requirements document._
+>
+> If unchanged, these sections should be copied over from the
+> requirements document, not simply cross-referenced.
+>

-Schedules must be justified and supported by evidences; they must be either direct client requirements or direct consequences of client requirements.
-If the requirements document did not contain justifications or supporting evidences, then both must be provided here.
+> Schedules must be justified and supported by evidences; they must be
+> either direct client requirements or direct consequences of client
+> requirements.
+If the requirements document did not contain
+> justifications or supporting evidences, then both must be provided
+> here.

 ### 5.1 Schedule

 Identify dates for key project deliverables:

-1. prototype(s).
-1. first deployment to the client.
-1. further improvements required or specified by the client.
+#### Demos

+- **TODO DATE** - This demo will enable the software team to ensure that software is logged correctly.
+- **TODO DATE** - This demo will be used to verify safety critical components of the rocket such as ensure the parachute launches as expected.
+- **TODO DATE** - This demo will be used to ensure communication with the rocket over LoRa performs as expected.
+In this demo, we will be testing how far we can reliably communicate with the rocket.
+- **TODO DATE** - This demo will be testing usability and introduce a prospective user with the rocket.
+The rocket will be defused before the demo and is strictly to observer user behaviour.

+#### Releases

+- Architectural Prototypes
+   - The architectural prototype will be completed my **TODO**.
+- Minimum Viable Product
+   - The minimum viable product will be completed by **TODO**.
+- Final Revision
+   - The final revision will be completed by **TODO**.

 (1 page).